bunkardivesh/SpicyFood/README.md

 Purpose of this application is to provide fecility so that user can get the food directly at their home.

 **Features**
--Login/Logout.
+- Login/Logout.
--Display Food List.
+- Display Food List.
--Display in Categories.
+- Display in Categories.
--Food Detail.
+- Food Detail.
--Add to Cart.
+- Add to Cart.
--Search Specific Food Item.
+- Search Specific Food Item.

 **Features yet to add**
--Profile.
+- Profile.
--Track Order.
+- Track Order.
--Order History.
+- Order History.
--WishList.
+- WishList.
--Payment Gateway.
+- Payment Gateway.

 **Demo**
 ![](demo/demo1.jpg)